Jerz > Writing > [ Academic | Technical ]

 Set up before the audience files into their seats.
 If you have scheduled a presentation for a class, don’t sit in your seat like a lump while your professor calls the roll and hands out papers.
 Few things are more boring than watching a presenter log into the computer, fiddle with the video data projector, hunt around for the light switches, etc.

-As the audience files into their seats, have a title card displayed on the screen — or at least write your name and the title of your talk on a blackboard.
+As the audience files into their seats, have a title card displayed on the screen — or at least write your name and the title of your talk on the whiteboard.
 In a formal setting, usually a moderator will usually introduce you, so you won’t need to repeat everything the moderator says.
 Avoid canned introductions like “Principal Burch, members of the faculty, and fellow students, we are gathered here today…”

 If it’s likely that many people in your audience use the same social media network, consider encouraging them to post their thoughts there.
 When you introduce yourself, give your social media handle and suggest a hashtag.